afkar-gg/CustomRPC/README.md

   - Discord CDN URLs are used directly.
   - External URLs are converted through Discord external assets when possible.

+I'd Recommends to use external url via imgur or something
 </details>

 ## Troubleshooting